-Holiday Inn Superdome gets its name for its proximity to the Mercedes-Benz Superdome, home of the New Orleans Saints.
+Holiday Inn Superdome gets its name for its proximity to the Caesars Superdome, home of the New Orleans Saints.

 New Orleans is one of the major destinations for football, not only because of its home team, the Saints, but also because the city recently hosted Super Bowl XLVII in 2013 (making the event the tenth time the Super Bowl has been hosted in New Orleans!).
 Recent renovations to the Dome allowed more than 76,000 fans to witness the game.